Abhinav1004/ApniDukaan/README.md

 # Features Implemented

-• Creating a Product Catalog and a shopping cart using Django Sessions
+1. Creating a Product Catalog and a shopping cart using Django Sessions
-• Managing Customer Orders on the shopping website
+2. Managing Customer Orders on the shopping website
-• Send asynchronous notifications emails to customers using Celery with RabbitMQ as message broker
+3. Send asynchronous notifications emails to customers using Celery with RabbitMQ as message broker
-• Monitor Celery messaging queues using Flower
+4. Monitor Celery messaging queues using Flower
-• Integrate Payment Gateway to Project
+5. Integrate Payment Gateway to Project
-• Generate PDF Invoices and send it to customer email
+6. Generate PDF Invoices and send it to customer email
+7. Discount Coupons on products
+8. Translating the web page  to another language
+9. Recommending Similar Products

 # Installation